octelium/octelium/README.md

 - **Open source and designed for self-hosting** Octelium is fully open source and it is designed for single-tenant self-hosting.
 There is no proprietary cloud-based control plane, nor this is some crippled demo open source version of a separate fully functional SaaS paid service.
 You can host it on top of a single-node Kubernetes cluster running on a cheap cloud VM/VPS and you can also host it on scalable production cloud-based or on-prem multi-node Kubernetes installations with no vendor lock-in.

+## Try Octelium in a Codespace

+You can install and manage a demo Octelium _Cluster_ inside a GitHub Codespace without having to install it on a real VM/machine/Kubernetes cluster and simply use it as a playground to get familiar of how the _Cluster_ is managed.
+Visit the playground GitHub repository [here](https://github.com/octelium/playground) and run it in a Codespace then follow the README instructions there to install the _Cluster_ and start interacting with it.

 ## Install CLI Tools